cuba-platform/multitenancy-addon/README.md

 Tenant access group serves the role of a root access group for tenant admins.
 Think **Company** access group, but for tenants.
 Tenant root access group can't be a parent of any other tenant's group, that is **sub-tenants are not supported**.

 Creating tenants use tenant admin access group which is the same as *Root Access Group*.
-In the next versions of addon this preconditions will be set automatically.
+In the next versions of the add-on this preconditions will be set automatically.

 # Tenant permissions